matteo14c/HaploCoV/README.md

 Please se the section [Genomic variants file](https://haplocov.readthedocs.io/en/latest/genomic.html) for additional information.

 Alternatively, if the pre-computed files do not suit their use case, users do also have the option of derive "custom" sets of genomic variants by analysing the selected locale and time-frame only.
-In this case the keyword "custom" needs to be indicated in the 5th column (see below), and high frequency genomic variants will be computed on the current selection.
+In this case the keyword **custom** needs to be indicated in the 5th column (see below), and high frequency genomic variants will be computed on the current selection.

 ### Important: special/reserved keywords

 When the reserved word **world**  is used in the 1rst column of your locales all the sequences in the metadata file will be analysed irrespective of the geographic origin.

-In the 5th (genomic-variants) you can use the reserved world "custom" if you need to re-compute high frequency genomic variants based on your selection of genomic sequences, instead of using a pre-computed allele-variant file provided by HaploCoV.
+In the 5th (genomic-variants) you can use the reserved word **custom** if you need to re-compute high frequency genomic variants based on your selection of genomic sequences, instead of using a pre-computed allele-variant file provided by HaploCoV.
 This option allows more flexibility.
 When custom is specified high frequency genomic variants are determined dynimically based on the user selection.
 Please see the [Genomic variants file](https://haplocov.readthedocs.io/en/latest/genomic.html) in the manual for additional explanations.

 ### Advanced configuration